Welcome to the E-rate Helpdesk

 E-rate Modernization = Unprecedented Opportunity for Applicants

-The E-rate program offers $8 billion in category 2 discounts to K-12 schools and libraries over the 5-year budget cycle.
+For the E-rate Budget Cycle 2026-2030, the E-rate program offers $12.4 billion in Category 2 discounts to K-12 schools and libraries over the 5-year budget cycle.
 Because of the E-rate Modernization Order and the additional funds, it is now possible for all schools and libraries that qualify for the E-rate program to use some funding for their digital initiatives.

 Important Eligibility Information